Written by Jaydenz, Edited by Xam Xam.

 If you can hit the 1.4s GCD (1213) it’s going to be better not only because you’re fitting more GCDs on your rotation, but due the reduced cooldown on some defensive abilities (the ones where the cooldown is affected by alacrity) like your Overcharge Saber and Recklessness.
 Below or too much above that number, Crit is going to be better.

 My gear composition is:

-- Mods: Lethal Unlettered for Dxun Operation.
-You can use the B mods if you really want the extra HP or don’t have spare mods.
+- Mods: Lethal Unlettered for unsynced raids (but for prog purposes, I recommend Warding B).
+You can use the Lethal B mods if you really want the extra HP or don’t have spare mods.
 For old raids, you should go for Warding Unlettered or any Warding Mod since Power is hard-capped at 2557.
 The mods with highest Defense rating are the Warding 80R-20, while for highest Mastery and Endurance they are the normal A and B respectively.